 Course Code: SAFE-1005

-Exploration of verbal and non-verbal communication knowledge and skills.
+This course explores verbal, non-verbal, and written communication knowledge and skills.
 Students investigate humanistic theory, choice theory, behaviour, motivation, communication techniques, issues of responsibility and accountability, and conflict resolution.
 Variations in culture and understanding are examined.

 Course Code: COMM-1025